Jon Guerra: Music career

 His music career began when Guerra was in high school.
 After college, he started a Chicago-based band called Milano, a "gypsy prog-rock" indie group with co-members Valerie Strattan Guerra, Steve Enison, Justin Ferwerda, Hans Moscicke, and Alissa Strattan, which broke up in 2013 after having created three studio albums (several singles of which were remixed by EMD artist Hanzel).
 Guerra continued writing, recording, and playing both independent and commercial music, and in 2011, Guerra began releasing a series of Christmas songs with his wife.
-Guerra would also release an independent project in 2013 under the moniker JAGUERRA, a full-length album called Hue which was released as an early Vinyl Me Please subscription selection.
+Guerra would also release an independent project in 2013 under the moniker JAGUERRA, an album called Hue which was released as an early Vinyl Me Please] subscription selection.

 Guerra's next releases would be under Essential Records that, at the time, had a distribution deal with Sony Music.
 First, a quiet release of an extended play, Working Demos, that found an audience on NoiseTrade.
 Next was Jon Guerra's debut extended play, Glass, released on June 3, 2014.
-This would be the precursor to his first major label full length album, released on April 21, 2015, Little Songs, with Essential Records (Sony).
+This would be the precursor to his first major label album, released on April 21, 2015, Little Songs, with Essential Records (Sony).
 Little Songs was Jon Guerra's breakthrough release on the Billboard magazine charts, peaking on the Heatseekers chart at No. 17, placing at No. 24 on the Folk Albums chart, and placing on Christian Albums at No. 35.

-Jon Guerra and his wife, Valerie, released their first full-length Christmas album, It's Almost Christmas (Jon & Valerie Guerra) in 2015, with Sony's Descendant Records and toured with Amy Grant and Vince Gill's Christmas at the Ryman in 2015 and 2016.
-In 2017, Jon & Valerie started their official musical duo, Praytell, and they released a handful of singles as well as another full-length Christmas album, It's Almost Christmas, Vol. 2, in 2018.
+Jon Guerra and his wife, Valerie, released their first Christmas album, It's Almost Christmas (Jon & Valerie Guerra) in 2015, with Sony's Descendant Records and toured with Amy Grant and Vince Gill's Christmas at the Ryman in 2015 and 2016.
+In 2017, Jon & Valerie started their official musical duo, Praytell, and they released a handful of singles as well as another Christmas album, It's Almost Christmas, Vol. 2, in 2018.
 Guerra released Working Demos 2 EP in 2017.

-In April 2020, Guerra released his second full-length album of devotional music, Keeper of Days.
+In April 2020, Guerra released his second album of devotional music, Keeper of Days.
 Reviews of the album say that Keeper of Days "is one of the best Christian records I've heard in years".
 Guerra self-produced the album, with strings by his wife, Valerie Strattan Guerra.
+Guerra describes his "devotional music" as "less Sunday morning worship music and more Monday morning prayer music."